dav-rob/AnalyseLinkedIn/README.md

 ```

 ## Cookie Saving
-To save cookies, run the following command:
+To enable seamless login by saving your cookies, run the following command, then login to LinkedIn in your usual way:

 ```bash
 python load_cookies_in_file.py
 ```

+The cookies will be saved to a file called cookies/linkedin_cookies.json.

 ## api.env
-To create a file called api.env, copy the contents of api.env.example and replace the values with your own.
+Create a file called api.env, by copying the contents of api.env.example and replace the values with your own.

 ## Running The Analyzer